nucleardreamer/netrange/readme.markdown

 # netrange

-get an accurate range of ips using a hex algorithm. useful for IPv4-based neighbor discovery on a subnet or other range sniffing activities.
+get an accurate range of ips using a hex algorithm. useful for IPv4-based neighbor discovery on a subnet or for other range sniffing activities.

 # install
 ```bash